itsvishy321/Markdown-Editor-App/README.md

 ## 🤖Technologies Used

-The React-Mark-Pro is built using the following technologies:
+The Markdown FLow is built using the following technologies:

 - React.js: A JavaScript library for building user interfaces.
   Used React features likes states, contexts etc.